kevinweber/wbounce/readme.txt

 * Merged pull request from @dima-stefantsov on Github (https://github.com/kevinweber/wbounce/pull/7): wBounce can by default be disabled with post meta flag.

 = 1.5.1.4 =
-* Bugfix: Cookie storage didn't work correctly when user has no Google Analytics script on his site but GA event tracking (in plugin settings) is enabled.
+* Fix: Cookie storage didn't work correctly when user has no Google Analytics script on his site but GA event tracking (in plugin settings) is enabled.

 = 1.5.1.3 =
 * Updated exit popup script and improved self-acting fire.